merlyescalona/ngsphy/README.md

 - Optional arguments:
     - `-s <settings_file_path>, --settings <settings_file_path>`:
         - Path to the settings file.
-This is optional, by default NGSphy loos for a `settings.txt` file in the current working directory.
+This is optional, by default NGSphy looks for a `settings.txt` file in the current working directory.
 You can also specify a particular settings file with:
         ```
-        ngsphy -s settings.txt
+        ngsphy -s my_settings.txt
         ```
     - `-l <log_level>, --log <log_level>`: Specified hierarchical log levels that will be shown through the standard output.
 A detailed log will be stored in a separate file.
 Possible values:
         - `DEBUG`: shows very detailed information of the program's process.